GwgwP/Compiler/readme_first_visitor_second_visitor.md

         print 1
 g(1)
 ```
-- <b>Explanation:</b> Attempting to call a function before its declaration is an error in MiniPython.
-We first check the error in `firstVisitor` an we double check it in second visitor.

 - <b>Explanation:</b> In this case, the function g  is used without first being declared.t and if its not, we output the error.
+- <b>Info:</b> Attempting to call a function before its declaration is NOT an error in MiniPython.
+That's why We check the error in `MySecondVisitor`.
+- <b>How it is addressed:</b> We have Data Structures when we save the `functions` and the argument list (this is not applicable here) when we are in `outAFuncCallFunctionCall` we check the data structure if it contains the id of the function call and if not, the we print the error.
+- <i>Disclaimer: </i> the data structure is completed (contains all the defined functions) from the in's of `MyFirstVisitor` so we address the fact that we can have a function call before its function declaration.

 ## 3. Incorrect Function Argument Definitions
 (Incorrect number of arguments given)